 Complete Redline of Revisions to VM-21 as of 5/16/19

-This version of VM-21 has been updated to reflect all edits that been exposed by LATF through the May 16 LATF conference call. .
+This version of VM-21 has been updated to reflect all edits that been exposed by LATF through the May 16 LATF conference call.
+Edits exposed on April on April 23 & 30 appear highlighted in yellow.
+Edits discussed on May 7 & 16 appear highlighted in blue and green.
 Interested parties wishing to see the complete redline of VM-21 changes should refer to this document.

 Note that currently this document, while not itself an exposure, represents the redline of substantive VM-21 changes for consideration as updates to the Valuation Manual.

+For this exposure, in addition to general comments, LATF seeks comments directly related to Section 4.D.4.c and the Guidance Note below it.

 VM-21: Requirements for Principle-Based Reserves for Variable Annuities